It looks like you're using an outdated browser.

 Things to Know About Tax Returns and Identity Theft

 It’s that time of year again—tax season.
 Unfortunately, it also means the risk for tax-related identity theft becomes an increasing threat.
-The IRS flagged more than 1 million tax returns as potentially fraudulent in 2023.
+The IRS' Taxpayer Protection Program flagged 2.8 million tax returns for suspected identity fraud in the 2024 tax season.
 Tax identity theft occurs when someone falsely uses your Social Security number to obtain a tax refund or a job.
 Read on for some helpful tips to help protect yourself from tax fraud.

 1. File Early